 Zebras love to rummage for food morsels and even burrow into the substrate.
-Their barbells are quite sensitive and subject to irritation if the substrate is too rough.
+Their barbells are quite sensitive and are subject to irritation if the substrate is too rough.
 Therefore, the substrate should be soft; either smooth-edged fine gravel or sand.
 The tank should have a well-fitting cover, as this fish will escape if it finds a large enough opening.
 Filtration should be sufficient to maintain high water quality, and weekly water changes are important.

 Zebras cannot tolerate elevated organics or water chemistry fluctuations.
 They should not be introduced to a newly set up aquarium or a mature aquarium that has an excessive build-up of organic waste.
 Water temperatures should be 73 to 79 F with soft and slightly acidic pH (6.0 to 6.5).